ghc-proposals/ghc-proposals/proposals/type-applications-in-patterns.rst

 Typechecking a type application in a pattern follows the same rules as typechecking a pattern signature.
 This proposal does not propose any changes to the mechanism.
 In particular

-* type variables in type applications in patterns can only bind type variables, just as it is the case for type variables in pattern signatures (unless #128 gets accepted first).
+* type variables in type applications in patterns can only bind type variables, just as it is the case for type variables in pattern signatures (unless `Proposal #128 <https://github.com/ghc-proposals/ghc-proposals/pull/128>`_ gets accepted first).
 * patterns are type-checked from left to right.
 This means when type-checking the type application in a pattern ``(MkT @ty)``, type equatlities from matches further to the left, as well as the type equalities from the context of ``MkT`` itself are in scope, but not type equalities from constructors further to the right (see below for an example).

-A more formal description of these rules can be found in “Type variable in pattern” by Richard Eisenberg, Joachim Breitner  and Simon Peyton Jones <https://arxiv.org/abs/1806.03476>_.
+A more formal description of these rules can be found in `“Type variable in pattern” by Richard Eisenberg, Joachim Breitner  and Simon Peyton Jones <https://arxiv.org/abs/1806.03476>_.

 An underscore in a type signature or type application in a pattern is not treated as a hole.

-Further changes to ``ScopedTypeVariables`` (e.g. _#15050 <https://ghc.haskell.org/trac/ghc/ticket/15050#comment:10>_) should apply analogously to type applications in patterns.

 Examples
 --------

 Here is an example (taken from _#15050 <https://ghc.haskell.org/trac/ghc/ticket/15050#comment:10>_)::